← Back to research

 What results has REA delivered?

-First production rollout achieved 2x model accuracy and 5x engineering output.
-Three engineers used REA to deliver improvements for 8 models, where historically each model needed 2 dedicated engineers.
+REA-driven iterations doubled average model accuracy over baseline across six models and delivered 5x engineering output.
+Three engineers used REA to deliver launch proposals for improvements to 8 models, where historically each model needed 2 dedicated engineers.

 Executive Summary

 Meta's Ranking Engineer Agent (REA) is an autonomous AI system purpose-built for ML experimentation on ads ranking models.
-Built on Meta's internal Confucius framework, REA delivered 2x model accuracy and 5x engineering output on its first production rollout.
-The system enables 3 engineers to deliver improvements for 8 models — a task that historically required 2 engineers per model (16 engineers total).
+Built on Meta's internal Confucius framework, REA-driven iterations doubled average model accuracy over baseline across six models and delivered 5x engineering output on its first production rollout.[1]
+The system enabled 3 engineers to deliver launch proposals for improvements to 8 models — work that historically required 2 engineers per model (16 engineers total).[1]
+In April 2026, Meta published KernelEvolve, an agentic kernel-authoring system within REA that optimizes performance-critical infrastructure across NVIDIA, AMD, and MTIA hardware.[2]

 AttributeValue